-Turkey Pet Shipping - This is a summary of the main points only, please contact DEFRA for revised regulations.
+Turkey Pet Shipping - This is a summary of the main points only, please contact APHA for revised regulations.

-Charter airlines state the pets MUST be accompanied for their journey.
+Charter airlines state that pets MUST be accompanied for their journey.

-One person can take a maximum of two animals into Turkey.
+One person can take a maximum of two animals (accompanied)into Turkey.

 Animals must be shipped in IATA approved transit kennels that allow the animal to stand up without touching the top of the box, lie down and turn around.